-The proposed governance structure aims to provide both rigour and flexibility.
+The following governance structure aims to provide both rigour and flexibility.
 The aim of the governance structure set out below is to provide an appropriate balance which provides; clear assurance to oversight groups, constructive challenge and clarity of direction at a workstream level.

-.
 The governance approach is designed to enable upward and downward reporting - with Workstream Lead Meetings scheduled either side of the monthly Programme Board, ensuring that the right items are escalated, and key decisions cascaded in a timely fashion.

-FIGURE 7: PROGRAMME GOVERNANCE STRUCTURE
+FIGURE 6: PROGRAMME GOVERNANCE STRUCTURE

-A key component of programme reporting will be Trajectory Management.
-The Trajectory Management approach will track programme delivery against a target cost/demand position, directly linking to the impact delivered from activity at all points of the CYP journey.
-This will enable the programme to confidently report a whole system view, rather than isolated impact that may have unintended consequences elsewhere in the customer journey.
+A key component of programme reporting is Trajectory Management.
+The Trajectory Management approach tracks programme delivery against a target cost/demand position, directly linking to the impact delivered from activity at all points of the CYP journey.
+This enables the programme to confidently report a whole system view, rather than isolated impact that may have unintended consequences elsewhere in the customer journey.